typsy-dev/documentation/ApiV2.md

 6. Remove a user from a team
 7. Add Claims to a user
 8. Remove Claims from a user
+9. Get Users list
+10. Get a User

 Account API
 1. Create a new child account
+2. Add a Role to a User in a child account
+3. Remove a Role from a User in a child account
+4. Get Accounts list
+5. Get a Account

 ## Authentication
 Typsy will provide you with the following items: